 Each region – of which there are five in total – has its own unique characteristics, with some being light and sweet and others heavier and medicinal, and it’s this variation that makes whisky such a fantastic ingredient to add to food.

 Of course, you’re free to use whichever whisky you like in the following list of recipes but I personally think the lighter, sweeter flavours of Speyside work the best, especially if you’re pouring them into a dessert.

 That being said, part of the excitement of cooking with whisky comes from fusing distinct tastes into something that’s better than their individual qualities would suggest.

 I’ll list the regions of Scotch whisky and their traditional flavours below so go ahead and play around with the recipes as much as you like.
-You never know, you might create something absolutely mind-blowing (in which case please write to me using the contact form and let me know).
+You never know, you might create something absolutely mind-blowing (in which case please message my Facebook page and let me know).

 - Number of distilleries: Over 60

 - Most famous Speyside whisky: Macallan, Dalwhinnie, Glenlivet, Glenfiddich